 There are a few reasons for this.

 First of all, the girls.
 There is no denying that there is a bounty of stunning women living in Medellin.
-The rumours are all true.
+The rumors are all true.
 Unfortunately, foreigners have gotten quite a bad reputation recently.
 You’ll basically be guilty until proven innocent in this regard, so be ready to put in some work.
 Second, it is a very manageable city.
 With only slightly over 2 million people, you’ll never feel overwhelmed here and in a few months you should know the city pretty well – it feels even smaller than it is.
 The downside of this is that things can get boring pretty fast.
 Third is the weather.
 Known as “The City of Eternal Spring,” it never gets too hot or too cold here.
 Finally, the cost of living is low – you can live a good life here for $800 a month and still enjoy most if not all of the amenities you are used to back home.

 In a nutshell, although it gets a trifle dull after awhile, it’s always hard to argue with beautiful women, high quality of life, good weather and a low cost of living.